 Understanding Stunt Driving Charges in Ontario

 Did you know?
 Stunt driving incidents in Ontario are on the rise.
-In just two weeks between March 15 and March 31, 2020, there was a staggering 35% increase in speeding tickets, with 65 drivers charged for exceeding 50 km/h above the speed limit.
-This surge reflects growing enforcement and the severe penalties drivers face for stunt driving offenses.
+In March 2020, 65 drivers were charged for exceeding 50 km/h above the speed limit.
+The figures reached 92 in 2023 and you can just anticipate the number of cases today.
+This surge reflects growing enforcement and the severe penalties drivers face for stunt driving offences.

 A stunt driving charge can be life-changing.
 From steep fines and license suspensions to skyrocketing insurance rates, the consequences are serious.
 But a charge doesn’t have to define your future.
 With the right knowledge and guidance, you can protect your driving record, reduce penalties, and secure a better outcome.